Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Notations, Preliminaries, and Outline of the proof of Theorem

-We outline the main steps of the proof of Theorem \ref{1.222}.
+In this section, we recall some of the basic facts on convex surfaces, surfaces of bounded curvature, and their conformal structures.
+We will outline the main steps in the proof of Theorem \ref{1.222}.

 The strategy of proving Theorem \ref{1.222} is to approximate an arbitrary circle domain by circle domains of finite topology.
-The key result which enables us to show that the limiting domain is still a circle domain is the equicontinuity of the family of approximation conformal maps, i.e., Theorems 7.1 and 8.3.
-To prove the equicontinuity, we use Schramm's transboundary extremal length \cite{schramm} and a duality Theorem \ref{4373} of transboundary extremal lengths on annuli.
-The key result for estimating extremal lengths is Theorem \ref{area} that the Euclidean area of any convex hyperbolic surface in $\H^3_P$ is at most $16\pi$.
+The key result that enables us to show that the limiting domain is still a circle domain is the equicontinuity of the family of approximation conformal maps, i.e., Theorems \ref{equicont} and \ref{equicont1}.
+To prove the equicontinuity, we use Schramm's transboundary extremal length \cite{schramm} and the duality Theorem \ref{4373} of transboundary extremal lengths on annuli.
+The main result for estimating extremal lengths is Theorem \ref{area} which states that the Euclidean area of any convex hyperbolic surface in the Poincar\'e model of the hyperbolic space $\H^3_P$ is at most $16\pi$.